xpw0222/uchicago-pyanno/docs/source/gui_guide.rst

 Navigating the main window
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The main window of the pyAnno GUI looks like this:
+This is the main window of the pyAnno GUI:

 .. image:: images/main_window_screenshot.png
      :width: 600pt

 It contains three panels:

 * On the left side we find the **model panel**.
-At the top, there are buttons to create a new model.
+At the top, there are controls to create a new model.
 Select the desired model from the selection box, and click on "Create..." to enter the basic parameters for the model, for
   example: